Bishop Foley NS

-Bishop Foley Memorial NS is a primary school providing primary education to pupils from Second to Sixth Class.
+Bishop Foley NS is a primary school providing primary/post-primary education to pupils from second to sixth class.

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Bishop Foley Memorial NS has agreed the Child Safeguarding Statement set out in this document.
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Bishop Foley NS has agreed the Child Safeguarding Statement set out in this document.

-- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement.
+- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) as part of this overall Child Safeguarding Statement

-- The Designated Liaison Person (DLP) is John Kelly (Principal).
+- The Designated Liaison Person (DLP) is John Kelly.

-- The Deputy Designated Liaison Person (Deputy DLP is Vincent Kehoe (Deputy Principal).
+- The Deputy Designated Liaison Person (Deputy DLP) is Vincent Kehoe.

 The school will: